Flymob/iOS-SDK/README.md

 ## Usage
 ### Interstitial
 #### Integration & invocation
 1. Import FlyMob SDK in your View Controller.
-To listen optional evens you can also implement **FlyMobInterstitialDelegate** protocol.
+To listen optional evens you can also implement **FlyMobInterstitialDelegate** protocol:

     ```objc
     #import <FlyMobSDK/FlyMobSDK.h>

     @interface TestViewController ()
     <
         FlyMobInterstitialDelegate
     >
     ```
 2. The FlyMob SDK provides a custom class, **FlyMobInterstitial**, that handles fetching and displaying fullscreen interstitial ads.
 To ensure a smooth experience, you should pre-fetch the content as soon as your View Controller is ready, then display it if the fetch was successful.
-In the View Controller in which you want to show the interstitial ad, declare a **FlyMobInterstitial** instance variable
+In the View Controller in which you want to show the interstitial ad, declare a **FlyMobInterstitial** instance variable:

     ```objc
     @property(nonatomic, strong) FlyMobInterstitial *interstitial;
     ```
 3. Inside **viewWillAppear:** method instantiate **FlyMobInterstitial** and prefetch interstitial ad:

     ```objc
     _interstitial = [FlyMobInterstitial interstitialWithZoneID:659830];
     _interstitial.delegate = self;
     [_interstitial loadAd];
     ```
 4. There are several **optional** delegate methods:

     ```objc
     -(void)interstitialDidLoadAd:(FlyMobInterstitial *)interstitial;

     -(void)interstitialDidFailToLoadAd:(FlyMobInterstitial *)interstitial;

     -(void)interstitialDidShow:(FlyMobInterstitial *)interstitial;

     -(void)interstitialDidClick:(FlyMobInterstitial *)interstitial;

     -(void)interstitialDidExpire:(FlyMobInterstitial *)interstitial;

     -(void)interstitialDidClose:(FlyMobInterstitial *)interstitial;
     ```
 5. If fetch was successful you can present interstitial ad with **showFromViewController:animated:completion:** method:

     ```objc
     if (_interstitial.isReady)
     {
         [_interstitial showFromViewController:self animated:YES completion:nil];
     }
     ```

 #### Conclusion